symbolverse/symbolverse-promo/README.md

 Formalizations may involve **fact analysis and synthesis**, **task planning and optimization**, or **theory verifying and proving**.

-The main intention is to serve as a **truth validation medium** assisting in discovering the right facts for making the right decisions.
+The main intention is to serve as a **truth validation medium** assisting in deducing the right facts for making the right decisions.

 ```
 // WORK IN PROGRESS //